-The verification process displays a message that describes the SM client software, including version numbers, copyright license, installation time, and general software package description.
+The verification process displays a message that describes the SMclient software, including version numbers, copyright license, installation time, and general software package description.

-If no failure is reported, go to step 2 on page 33.
-If the verification reports a failure, repeat steps 1 through 5 of the installation procedure.
+If no failure is reported, continue to step 2.
+If the verification reports a failure, repeat steps 1 through 6 of the installation procedure.

-Continue the installation with "Installing IBM FAStT Management Suite Java" on page 35 if you are installing a new storage subsystem.
-If you are installing Linux on an existing storage subsystem, continue with "Uninstalling IBM FAStT Management Suite Java" on page 35.
+2. Continue the installation with "Installing IBM FAStT Management Suite Java" on page 37 if you are installing a new storage subsystem.
+If you are installing the storage-management software on an existing storage subsystem, continue with "Disabling and enabling the Event Monitor".